Magic Fountain of Montjuïc: History

 The Magic Fountain was designed by Carles Buïgas, who had designed illuminated fountains as early as 1922.
 The site where the fountain was constructed was the previous location of The Four Columns.
 The columns, representative of the Catalanism movement, were demolished in 1928 under the orders of Prime Minister Miguel Primo de Rivera and were re-erected in 2010 a few meters away from the original location.

 Buïgas submitted his design a year before the exhibition, with many calling the plan too ambitious, with too little time to complete.
 The construction project utilized over 3,000 workers.
 The first show took place on May 19, 1929, the day before the start of the Exposition.
 The fountain was badly damaged in the Spanish Civil War and did not operate until 1955, after Buigas oversaw needed repairs.

-In the 1980s, music was incorporated with the light show and the fountain, along with the Museu Nacional (National Museum), was completely restored prior to the 1992 Summer Olympics, held at Montjuïc.
+In the 1980s, music was incorporated with the light show and the fountain, along with the Museu Nacional d'Art de Catalunya, was completely restored prior to the 1992 Summer Olympics, held at Montjuïc.
 Performances include film, classical, and modern music, such as The Godfather, The Lord of the Rings, Gladiator, a Spanish zarzuela movement, "Barcelona" by Freddie Mercury and Montserrat Caballé, and modern pop songs.
 Performances take place at half-hour intervals every weekend, with weekends extended during the summer season.